 Pro tip:

 Keep humidity between 40-50% and store in a dark or opaque container if you’re keeping yarn long-term.
-Clear bins are fine if you rotate through your stash quickly!
+Clear bins work well if you regularly rotate through your yarn stash.

 My Favorite Yarn Storage Ideas for Small Spaces